 Several apparent overtures by both countries to negotiate directly have not come to fruition to date.
 At a July 30, 2018, press conference, President Trump stated he would be willing to meet President Rouhani without conditions.
-Rouhani indicated that the U.S-Iran relationship was not conducive to such a meeting.
 In December 2018, President Rouhani stated that the United States directly requested negotiations with Iran on eight occasions in 2017, and "indirectly" requested negotiations on three occasions in 2018.
-He said that Iran rebuffed these overtures.26

-Following the U.S. designation of the IRGC as an FTO and the denial of further sanctions exceptions for the purchases of Iranian oil, Foreign Minister Zarif appeared to raise the possibility for some U.S.-Iran talks on selected issues.
-At an April 24, 2019, research institute public meeting in New York, Zarif offered to negotiate an exchange of Iranians held in U.S. jails for some or all of the U.S.-Iran nationals held by Iran (see box above).27
+He said that Iran rebuffed these overtures.
+At an April 24, 2019, research institute public meeting in New York, Zarif offered to negotiate an exchange of Iranians held in U.S. jails for some or all of the U.S.-Iran nationals held by Iran (see box above).
+Each of the U.S.-Iran nationals held by Iran (see box above).